NCES CCD 2024-25 45 schools VA

 Source: NCES Common Core of Data NCES Common Core of Data

-Chesapeake operates only 1 school district — among the most consolidated governance structures in the country
+Chesapeake operates only 1 school district — one of the single most consolidated governance structures in the country

-Most Chesapeake school districts are a single unified district covering the whole city — a structural feature that simplifies inter-school comparison but concentrates policy authority.
-Consolidation produces narrower variance because resources pool across larger populations, but it can also mask intra-school district inequities — sub-school district differences within a single school district are not visible at this aggregation level.
+Most Chesapeake school districts are a single unified district covering the whole city, a structural feature that simplifies inter-school comparison but concentrates policy authority, and the count here is near the floor observed nationally.
+Consolidation produces narrower variance because resources pool across a large population, but it can also mask intra-school district inequities — sub-school district differences within a single school district are not visible at this aggregation level.
 Consolidated systems typically rely more heavily on top-down funding formulas than on local revenue variability.

 Source: NCES Common Core of Data NCES Common Core of Data